Our Childcare Curriculum

 An Educational Approach that Includes School Readiness and the EYLF

 A well-rounded educational approach to a child’s education encompasses a range of methods to implement within an early learning environment for young children.
-These methods can include both theoretical and practical learnings, such as intellectual learning as well as an integrated play-based learning approach with sensory play, imaginative learning, creative problem solving, physical exercise.
+These methods can include both theoretical and practical learnings, such as intellectual learning as well as an integrated play-based learning approach with sensory play, imaginative learning, creative problem solving, and physical exercise (in forms such as soccer and Yoga).

 These different methods cater to various learning styles of the mix of children in the classroom curriculum plan with foundations for our early childhood curriculum based on the Early Years Learning Framework.
 The curriculum plan achieves the EYLF five learning outcomes so that children both learn at their own pace while progressing necessarily.